 November 13, 2012 9:22 AM

 What is the most useful lesson Daryl teaches Beth in Season 4 Episode 12, “Still”?
-Vote in the poll then tune in to the Talking Dead Mid-Season Finale Sunday at 10/9c to see the results.
+Vote in the poll then tune in to Talking Dead Sunday at 10/9c to see the results.

 Recent Activity on AMC forThe Walking Dead